3 Week Class

 Class projects in this course will focus largely on welding and other techniques for joining metals.
 Steel will be the primary focus, but opportunities to explore aluminum, stainless steel, and other metals will be offered.
 In addition to gaining an understanding of welding safety and theory, and practice time, students will learn how to select welding equipment appropriate to their needs.
 If time allows, steel for personal projects will be sold by the foot at additional cost.

 During this class different species of woods, sources for wood and equipment, wood turning tools, lathes, and techniques of the wood turning craft will be explored with beginner students.
 Students will have the opportunity to use fine lathes and a variety of woodturning equipment.
 Each student will create a candlestick holder or a wine bottle stopper and a wood bowl.
 Supplies for these projects are included in the tuition.
 After these projects are complete, students can bring in their own supplies for that special wood turning project they have always wanted to create.
 The final night of class students will have a chance to "show" their work created during the course to other students.
+Projects are first rough cut to a circle on the Band Saw.
+Followed by shaping the wood on the lathe using the tools provided.
+Finally students can add a finish to seal the wood.
+See images below for an idea of the process.
 Each student is to provide their own safety glasses or shield and earplugs.

 PLEASE NOTE: Most classes meet over multiple weeks.
-Registration for each class is open until the class fills or until 1 week before the class begins, whichever comes first.
+Registration for each class is open until the class fills or until 2 days before the class begins, whichever comes first.
 If you miss the registration for this session we hope you will consider taking this class the next time it is offered.
-Please contact Carrie Henderson at email@example.com to be added to the mailing list if you would like to be notified when new classes are offered.
+Please contact Kyndall Bennett at firstname.lastname@example.org to be added to the mailing list if you would like to be notified when new classes are offered.

 If you need accommodations due to a disability, contact the Office of Disability Services at least two weeks prior to the beginning of your Craft Enrichment class.
 (828) 262-3056 ods.appstate.edu